Bovbene/iPro-GAN/README.md

-# iPro-GAN(iPro-GAN: A novel model based on generative adversarial learning
+#iPro-GAN: A novel model based on generative adversarial learning
-method for identifying promoters and their strength )
+method for identifying promoters and their strength
 ===============================================================================
 #Description
 The Python code of iPro-GAN: A novel model based on generative adversarial learning